88rabbit/newRails/guides/source/active_job_basics.md

 concern, then.
 And you'll be able to switch between them without having to rewrite your jobs.

-NOTE: Rails by default comes with an "immediate runner" queuing implementation.
+NOTE: Rails by default comes with an asynchronous queuing implementation that runs jobs with an in-process thread pool.
+Jobs will run asynchronously, but any jobs in the queue will be dropped upon restart.
-That means that each job that has been enqueued will run immediately.

 Creating a Job